mathiasrw/argmate/README.md

 const args = process.argv.slice(2);

-// Define parameter types and default values const config = {
+// Define what parameters you expect const config = {
-	foo: {default: 10},	// --foo is expected to be an integer, defaults to 10 if not set
+	foo: {default: 10},	// --foo is expected to be an integer and will defaults to 10 if not set
-	bar: {default: false}  // --bar is expected to be a boolean, default to false if not set };
+	bar: {default: false}  // --bar is expected to be a boolean and will default to false if not set };

-const settings = {
+// Define how argMate is to behave const settings = {
 	allowUnknown: false  // Only allow specified parameters (--foo and --bar) };